JeffDeCola/my-go-examples/README.md

 * [async-channel-no-waiting](https://github.com/JeffDeCola/my-go-examples/tree/master/async-channel-no-waiting)

-   _is an example of a gorouting asynchronously sending data (via a channel) to a function that uses the latest data (if available) and does not wait._
+   _An example of a gorouting asynchronously sending data (via a channel) to a function that uses the latest data (if available) and does not wait._